-Here’s something most successful Shopify merchants figured out early that nobody talks about enough.
+Here is something most successful Shopify merchants figured out early that not enough people talk about.
 The stores that grow fast are rarely the ones with the best products or the cleverest marketing.
-They’re the ones that got the fundamentals right before they started scaling.
+They are the ones that got the fundamentals right before they started scaling.
 A store name that shows up consistently everywhere.
-Backup systems that mean a theme update gone wrong is an inconvenience rather than a catastrophe.
-Security settings that mean an account compromise stays theoretical rather than real.
-None of this is the exciting part of running an ecommerce business, but all of it is the part that lets the exciting stuff actually work.
+Backup systems that turn a theme update gone wrong into a 10-minute inconvenience rather than a catastrophe.
+Shopify store settings configured correctly once so they never become a problem later.

 The good news is that most items in this guide are a one-time job or close to it.
-You set it up, you move on, and your store is better for it permanently.
-Most merchants who go through this list come out the other side surprised at how much more confident they feel about their store.
+You configure your Shopify admin settings, you move on, and your store is better for it permanently.
+Most merchants who go through this list come out the other side surprised at how much more confident they feel.
 Not because anything visible changed, but because they know the foundations are solid.
-That feeling is worth a lot when you’re trying to grow something.

 Key Takeaways